rkern/line_profiler/README.txt

 You may also download source tarballs of any snapshot from that URL.

 Source releases will require a C compiler in order to build line_profiler.
-In addition, Mercurial checkouts will also require Cython_.
+In addition, Mercurial checkouts will also require Cython_ >= 0.10.
 Source releases on PyPI should contain the pregenerated C sources, so Cython should not be required in that case.

 kernprof.py is a single-file pure Python script and does not require a compiler.
 If you wish to use it to run cProfile and not line-by-line profiling, you may